sleeplessinc/protodiv/README.md

 ## Example

-See protodiv.html for example usage.
+See page1.html for example usage.

+See page2.html as example of how the page can be completely change without having to modify the code or data at all.

 ## Why?